-- identify the diseases, infections or infestations from which the importing country is justified in seeking protection because of its own health status.
-Importing countries should not impose measures in regards to diseases that occur in their own territory but are not subject to official control programmes; - for commodities capable of transmitting these diseases, infections or infestations through international trade, the importing country should apply the relevant articles in the disease-specific chapters.
-The application of the articles should be adapted to the disease status of the exporting country, zone or compartment.
-Such status should be established according to Article 1.4.6. except when articles of the relevant disease chapter specify otherwise; - c) when preparing international veterinary certificates, the importing country should endeavour to use terms and expressions in accordance with the definitions given in the Glossary.
-As stated in Article 5.2.3., international veterinary certificates should be kept as simple as possible and should be clearly worded, to avoid misunderstanding of the importing country's requirements; - d) Chapters 5.10. to 5.13. provide, as further guidance to Member Countries, model certificates that should be used as a baseline.
+- a) identify the diseases, infections or infestations from which the importing country is justified in seeking protection because of its own health status.
+Importing countries should not impose measures in regards to diseases that occur in their own territory but are not subject to official control programmes; - b) for commodities capable of transmitting these diseases, infections or infestations through international trade, the importing country should apply the relevant articles in the disease-specific chapters.
+The application of the articles should be adapted to the disease status of the country, zone or compartment of origin.
+Such status should be established according to Article 1.4.6. except when articles of the relevant disease chapter specify otherwise: - c) when preparing international veterinary certificates, the importing country should endeavour to use terms and expressions in accordance with the definitions given in the Glossary.
+International veterinary certificates should be kept as simple as possible and should be clearly worded, to avoid misunderstanding of the importing country's requirements; - d) Chapters 5.10. to 5.13. provide, as further guidance to Member Countries, model certificates that should be used as a baseline.

-6) Guidance notes for importers and exporters
+7) Guidance notes for importers and exporters